Kingpin (1996 film)

-Kingpin is a 1996 American sports comedy film directed by Peter and Bobby Farrelly and written by Barry Fanaro and Mort Nathan.
-Starring Woody Harrelson, Randy Quaid, Vanessa Angel and Bill Murray, it tells the story of an alcoholic ex-professional bowler (Harrelson) who becomes the manager for a promising Amish talent (Quaid).
+Kingpin is a 1996 American sports comedy film directed by Peter Farrelly and Bobby Farrelly and written by Barry Fanaro and Mort Nathan.
+The film stars Woody Harrelson, Randy Quaid, Vanessa Angel, and Bill Murray.
+The film's plot follows Roy Munson (Harrelson), a former bowling prodigy whose career is cut short after he loses his hand, and his attempt to return to the sport by managing Ishmael (Quaid), a talented Amish bowler.

-It was filmed in and around Pittsburgh, Pennsylvania, as a stand-in for Scranton, Amish country, and Reno, Nevada.
+The film was shot primarily in and around Pittsburgh, which stood in for locations including Scranton, Pennsylvania Dutch Country, and Reno, Nevada.

-The film was produced by Metro-Goldwyn-Mayer, Motion Picture Corporation of America and Rysher Entertainment and released by MGM/UA Distribution Co. on July 26, 1996, with a budget of $25 million.
-The film received mixed reviews and grossed $32.2 million.
+Released by MGM/UA Distribution Co. on July 26, 1996, it grossed $32.2 million worldwide against a production budget of $25 million.
+Kingpin received mixed reviews from critics upon release, with criticism focused on its reliance on crude and mean-spirited comedy.

 Plot

 In 1979, in Ocelot, Iowa, bowling prodigy Roy Munson leaves home to pursue a professional career.
 In his debut, he defeats narcissistic pro bowler Ernie McCracken.
 Seeking revenge, McCracken convinces Roy to help him hustle local amateur bowlers for extra cash.
 When their scheme is discovered, McCracken escapes, leaving Roy behind with their victims, who destroy Roy's bowling hand in a ball return, ending his career.

-Seventeen years later, in Scranton, Pennsylvania, Roy is a cynical, scheming alcoholic, who wears a prosthetic rubber hand, and whose surname has become synonymous with failure and squandered potential.
+Seventeen years later, in Scranton, Pennsylvania, Roy is a cynical, scheming alcoholic who wears a prosthetic rubber hand, and whose surname has become synonymous with failure and squandered potential.
 At a bowling alley, Roy meets naive Ishmael Boorg, a member of the local Amish community.
 Roy immediately recognizes Ishmael's bowling talent and offers to help him turn professional, but Ishmael declines, as his community frowns on his hobby.
 After Roy is forced to have sex with his elderly landlady to pay his rent, he sees an advertisement for a bowling tournament in Reno, Nevada, offering a $1 million prize.
 Roy infiltrates Ishmael's community to convince him to enter the tournament—he agrees after learning his family's farm is going to be seized by the bank.

 Under Roy's coaching, Ishmael improves rapidly, and the pair earn money through local tournaments and hustles, including defeating wealthy bowling enthusiast Stanley Osmanski.
-Stanley assaults his girlfriend Claudia after she mocks his loss, and threatens to kill Roy for using counterfeit money to bet on their game.
+Stanley assaults his girlfriend, Claudia, after she mocks his loss, and threatens to kill Roy for using counterfeit money to bet on their game.
 Roy, Ishmael, and Claudia flee, journeying together towards Reno.
 Roy and Claudia develop a combative relationship, each accusing the other of exploiting Ishmael.
-Their hostility eventually escalates into a fistfight, during which Ishmael runs away.
+Their hostility escalates into a fistfight, during which Ishmael runs away.

-While searching for him, Roy and Claudia inadvertently drive through Ocelot.
+While searching for him, Roy and Claudia drive through Ocelot.
 The pair bond after Roy confesses that he never returned to his hometown—not even for his father's funeral—out of shame for failing to live up to his father's expectations.
-They continue their journey and eventually find Ishmael, rescuing him from forced servitude as an exotic dancer.
+They eventually find Ishmael, rescuing him from forced servitude as an exotic dancer.